NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 Note that just like with `hookHandlers`, the action function imports another file, so that it isn't loaded unless it's needed.

-We'll update this definition to use it for the `my-account` task, by first changing the name, description, and the values we pass to `addOption`:
+We'll update the task definition to create the `my-account` task by changing the name, description, and the values we pass to `addOption`:

 ```ts{8}
 task("my-account", "Prints your account.")